Like Computer Hacking? No.

 The problem?
-Most of the time, the goals of each department in a business are separate.
-Though they know the overall goal of the company is growth, sometimes their efforts aren’t directly contributing to it.
+Most of the time, the goals of each department in business are separate.
+Though they know the overall goal of the company is growing, sometimes their efforts aren’t directly contributing to it.

 So, what are the “Facebooks” and “Ubers” of the world doing to, well, hack their growth?
 They’re adopting an approach called growth hacking, or growth process, that radically changes the way their business operates.